Azure-Samples/active-directory-java-native-headless/README.md

 To register the project, you can:

-- either follow the steps in the paragraphs below ([Step 2](#step-2--register-the-sample-with-your-azure-active-directory-tenant) and [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant))
+- either follow the steps in the paragraphs below
 - or use PowerShell scripts that:
   - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
   - modify the projects' configuration files.